ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       integer, intent(out):: ierr

-* :f90:`subroutine adios2_set_parameter` set IO key/value pair parameter in code, see :ref:`Supported Engines` for a list of available parameters for each engine type
+* :f90:`subroutine adios2_set_parameter` set IO key/value pair parameter in an IO object, see :ref:`Supported Engines` for a list of available parameters for each engine type

    .. code-block:: fortran